johnsaitram/CSCI-125/Coffee.md

-# Coffee example
+# Coffee example:
-### This is the example that the professor went over during lecture 4
+### This is the example that the professor went over during lecture 4;

     package lecture4;
     //change package name to your own package